top of page

 • The 10 classes run from 10.30 to 6.00pm for one Friday per month and one Saturday Performance Workshop.

-• The course is split into three advanced groups, with 6 writers in each.
+• The course is split into two advanced groups, with 6 writers in each.
 This is to allow sufficient time for each writer to talk through their current play during the afternoon of each day-long session.
-There is no qualitative difference or distinction between the three groups, ADVANCED ONE, ADVANCED TWO or ADVANCED THREE – all function to the same high standard.
+There is no qualitative difference or distinction between the two groups, ADVANCED ONE and ADVANCED TWO.
+Both function to the same high standard.

 • The afternoon session is dedicated to feedback and a group discussion of each writer's play in progress.
 The group itself becomes a creative unit that motivates each writer to think more boldly and expressively than before.